cs4641team4summer2020/cs4641team4summer2020.github.io/lstmresults.md

 # Direct Prediction of RUL over Time with LSTM

 For this LSTM model, we used past capacity data to directly predict the RUL.
 We used a technique known as walk-forward validation.
 We train on all the capacity data up till the "current" cycle (in time steps of 3 cycles), and predict the RUL from the current cycle.
 Every time we "recieve" new data (move to the next cycle), we retrain on the new data and make a better prediction.
 Below is a graph of our predicted RUL at each cycle compared to the real value (starting from training on 60% of the cycles).
 For this model, we found that we benefitted from stacking an extra LSTM layer of 50 nodes and adding dropout layers.
 Dropout layers randomly remove a fraction (0.2) of the network nodes to prevent overfitting.
-We trained for 1000 epochs using the RMSProp optimizer.
+We trained for 1000 epochs using the RMSProp optimizer and ran it till the failure point (RUL=0).
 RMSE = 11 cycles

 ![LSTM RUL](/images/LSTM2RUL.jpg)